SansGuidon/bookmarks/README.md

 * [Erlend Hamberg](https://hamberg.no/erlend/posts/2013-02-11-avoid-committing-your-password.html) - (2013) git tip: avoid committing your password
 * [Corey Quinn](https://www.youtube.com/watch?v=zN1u5xZFFR8) - (2016) [Video] Terrible Ideas in Git | Don't try this at home :)
 * [git man page generator](https://git-man-page-generator.lokaltog.net/) - NOT real git documentation!
 Read carefully, and click the button to generate a new man page.
+* [Conventional Commits](https://conventionalcommits.org/) - The Conventional Commits specification proposes introducing a standardized lightweight convention on top of commit messages.
+This convention dovetails with SemVer, asking software developers to describe in commit messages, features, fixes, and breaking changes that they make.

 ## Golang / Go
 * [faiface/pixel](https://github.com/faiface/pixel) - Pixel : A hand-crafted 2D game library in Go.